Francis Lopez (basketball): Season 86: Rookie of the Year

+Season 87: Championship with UP

+In the preseason, Lopez helped UP defend its FilOil EcoOil Preseason Cup.
+To start UAAP Season 87, he had 14 points, six rebounds, and three assists in a win over Ateneo.
+He then had 20 points, seven rebounds, and two assists in a win over UST.
+He scored 20 points again in a rematch against Ateneo.
+Against DLSU, he had seven rebounds and two assists, but was limited to six points as he struggled with foul trouble all game and UP lost that game.
+Once again, UP made the finals for the fourth season in a row, with DLSU facing them once again.

+In Game 1 of the finals, Lopez contributed 13 points, six rebounds, and four blocks as they got the win.
+However, in Game 2, he missed four three throws and had a pair of turnovers in the clutch as DLSU went on a 10–2 run to claim a one-point win, tying the series.
+In Game 3, the struggles continued, as he had nine turnovers throughout the game.
+Despite this, he was able to hit a clutch three-pointer to give UP a four-point lead with 1:12 remaining in the game.
+UP hung on to win 66–62, and claim its second title in four seasons.
+He finished the game with 12 points, 11 rebounds, six assists, a steal and a block.
+This was his first major championship, as he had never won a title in high school and only had a silver medal from his time with the national team.

+Professional career

+On April 28, 2025, it was announced that Lopez would be leaving the Maroons and heading to the Japanese B.League to play for the Fighting Eagles Nagoya, foregoing his three remaining seasons with UP.

 National team career

 Junior national team

 In 2019, Lopez was named to the Gilas U-19 team for the 2019 FIBA Under-16 Asian Championship.

 Senior national team

 In 2021, Lopez made his senior national team debut against Indonesia in the third window of the 2022 Fiba Asia Cup qualifiers.
 He contributed eight points and five rebounds in just nine minutes as Gilas beat Indonesia.
 That year, he was the final cut of the team before Gilas competed in the Olympic Qualifying Tournament.

 In 2022, Lopez joined Gilas Pilipinas for that year's Southeast Asian Games.
 On his 19th birthday, he had 17 points, five rebounds, two blocks, and a plus-minus rating of 23 in a win over Cambodia.
 He followed it up with 18 points on 7-for-7 in a win over Malaysia.
 They were on the verge of sweeping the tournament until they lost to Indonesia in the finals, settling for a silver medal.
 Later that year, he played in both the 2023 FIBA World Cup qualifiers and the FIBA Asia Cup.